 Which is, really, what all of this comes down to.
 Frankly, I am skeptical that the SF Ghetto can be redeemed, and even if it can be, I'm not sure that it should be.
 As my discussion of the various subgenres of the SF Ghetto shows, everything of value within the SF Ghetto can be found in work outside the SF Ghetto.
 Moreover, the SF Ghetto itself merely plays into the desire by publishing companies to slice the market for readers into easily marketted to segments which is bad for literature overall.
 The insularity of the SF Ghetto and its creation of a safe space for social awkwardness and bad literature are not virtues, contrary to what its boosters claim when they champion how "tightknit" and "accepting" the Ghetto is.

 Which brings me to the question of why the Ghetto exists at all.
 Clearly, there is a world elsewhere.
 Mainstream and Literary writers and creators like the same fantastical tropes that are supposed within the ghetto to be their exclusive territory.
 So why need there be a SF Ghetto at all?
-Like much things in culture, I think it all comes back to high school.
+Like much of mass culture, I think it all comes back to high school.
 In high school culture there is an intense social pressure put on adolescents to define their identities through social affiliation.
 Even worse, the various possibilities offered to kids are rigidly stratified and tend to define us far more than they should well into adulthood.
 Everything you do in high school is largely defined which subculture you choose (or, as we'll see, is chosen for you), from the music you listen to and the clothes you wear to the classes you take and the future you plan for yourself.
 Historically, the subgroups are as they appear in S.E.
 Hinton's classic novel The Outsiders.
 In the outsiders as in life, everyone broadly speaking, is divided into Socials and Greasers.
 Generally speaking Socials or Socs are from wealthier families, like sports, are headed to college and middle class life, and broadly embody the prevailing values of the bourgeosie.
 Greasers in turn are outsiders, working class, less concerned with school, and generally embody the prevailing values of the proletariat.
 Of course, things are much more complicated than this in the real world.
 In contemporary highschool the Socs break down into jocks and preppies with some overlap, the Greasers have been replaced by punks and metalheads, and the Outsiders model leaves out the more segment found in the Breakfast Club model, of the geek/nerd, and the freaks.
 The SF Ghetto is born in this environment largely plucking its members from the geek group who, in recent years at least, have in an attempt to overcome their social marginalization adopted the outsider mentality of Hinton's Greasers in a vain attempt to try to be cool.
 This is what leads to all those guys with long hair and neckbears who listen to nu metal while wearing six hundred dollar leather overcoats and twenty dollar payless sneakers.
 It's not an accident that so many of those guys play dungeons and dragons and work in Information Technology.
 It is also no accident that they are part and parcel of the SF Ghetto.

 Which is to say that in essence the SF Ghetto is the result of a semi-conscious attempt to create a culture where none exists.
 Dominant High School culture doesn't particularly value the things that members of the SF Ghetto are good at.
 Generally speaking High School culture values and rewards skill at social and athletic activities and devalues academic and creative aptitude.
 The cliques of high school are stratified in favor of the kids who like sports and care about school spirit and student governance etc, leaving the kids in the chess club, band, and art classes, as well as the kids who can't stand any and all of the above, largely by the wayside.
 The kids who can't stand any and all of the above are the traditional outsiders and the kids who like sports and run for class president or homecoming queen are the traditional insiders.
 Kids who don't fit into either group, and in particular the boys who fail at both insider and outsider standards of masculinity, are then left to their own devices, and the wish fulfillment fantasies and magical or scientifically advanced worlds which equate masculinity with the things these kids are good at have some appeal as a result.
 The SF Ghetto is created by those kids who never quite grew out of it after highschool.
 Is it any wonder then that so much of it is oriented at and dominated by adolescent straight white male power fantasies?